CasualArclamp/WIL_Cyber_Secuity/README.md

 All the 4 steps are referenced from https://angular.io/guide/setup-local.
 You can check this webpage for more information.

-Steps for running this website:
+Steps for running this website locally:

 1. Node.js is required.
     For more information on installing Node.js,